Prompt Library · 36 prompts

 - Effective from: [date]

-- Why it matters to the market: [your angle]
+- Why it matters for the market: [your angle]

-- Quote from CEO/founder: [write out a real quote or give me one to work from]
+- Quote from CEO/founder: [write out a real quote or give me one to base it on]

 - Press contact: [name, email, phone]